IanSanchezBaca/ElectronCalculator/README.md

 # ElectronCalculator
-using electron js to make a protable calculator
+using ElectronJS to make an application for a simple calculator